Design, connected.

-Too many layers between thinking and doing.
-Kit removes them.
-We assemble a focused team around your project and move it forward — directly.
-Each of our collective members are capable of fishing for themselves, with all members possessing a minimum of 8 years of professional experience, each is powerful on their own and unstoppable when joined together.
+A group of architects, designers, and makers — each working independently, brought together around your project.
+We assemble a focused team around your project and move it forward - directly.
+Each of our collective members possess a minimum of 8 years of professional experience.
+Each member is powerful on their own and unstoppable when joined together.
+We gather around shared values, not vertical hierarchies.
+Peace, Joy, Compassion, Well-Being, and Insight.

 The people in the room are the people doing the work.